apache/wicket-site/start/wicket-6.x.md

 ## Status

-The status for Wicket 6.x is: **supported**.
+The status for Wicket 1.5.x is: **security fixes only**.

-This is the previous stable, production ready release of Wicket.
-This branch will continue to recieve new features, improvements, bug- and security fixes.
+This branch is **no longer actively maintained** and will only recieve backported security fixes when relevant and as long as we are able to actually build this branch.

-<i class="fa fa-info-circle"></i>
+<i class="fa fa-exclamation-circle"></i>
-However, this release will cease to receive updates in the future.
-You really should consider upgrading to Wicket 7.x at your earliest convenience.
+**You should upgrade to Wicket 8.x at your earliest convenience.**

 ### Semantic Versioning